 Do your best to avoid a customer being passed around from office to office, or worse, getting lost inside a system with no option to talk to a real person.
 Knowing which work groups are responsible for which functions across the organization, especially those whose functions connect with those of your unit, will help.

 Before you transfer a caller exchange information.
 Record the caller’s name and number so that you can call them back if you need to.
 Give the caller the extension number of the transfer so that, if the call is dropped, he or she will not have to start again with you.

-Angry customers on the phone often say things that they wouldn’t if you were face to face.
-When you become involved with irate customers on the phone, with a major exception: You will not be able to project your empathy through your facial expression and body language.
+Angry customers on the phone or on social media often say things that they would not say to your face.
+When you become involved with irate customers on the phone, you will not be able to project your empathy through your facial expression and body language.
 Therefore, you will need to use your words and your tone of voice to impart your willingness to help.
 Here’s a recap of the major strategies for handling angry clients.

-TIP: Research indicates that if you don’t interrupt an angry customer, the average time they will complain is about 1 minute.
+TIP: Research indicates that if you do not interrupt an angry customer, the average time they will complain is about 1 minute.
 You must let them complete their complaint or they will keep complaining.

 It is common for an angry customer’s story to be a jumble of accusations and emotions.
 The claims the customer is making may sound doubtful or far-fetched.
-Don’t assume that it is.
+Do not assume that it is.
 Give them the benefit of the doubt: There are several possible reasons for the miscommunication: